ltcRandomwalk/NESA/README.md

 The above experiments apply the fine-tuned neural networks which are the same as what we used.
 We also introduce how to train a new neural network and use it to analyze a program via soft evidence.
-**Note, the experiments in this section is optional, and the results do not relate to any part in our paper.**
+**Note, the experiments in this section are optional, and the results do not relate to any part of our paper.**

 #### Getting Training Data